-Clinical Externships (VTN 2998, 3998, 4998) will occur at approved veterinary clinical affiliate sites in the students' region.
-During these rotations, students will participate in the day-to-day running of the facility while completing their hands-on essential skills.
-Students will report to a DVM/VMD and/or Credentialed Veterinary Technician that is a graduate of an AVMA accredited program within the clinical site, and the programs Clinical Coordinator.
-If a student would like to request the approval of a specific clinical site close to them, the student will need to reach out to the Clinical Coordinator a minimum of six (6) months before the start of their Clinical Externship.
+- Clinical Externships (VTN 2998, VTN 3998, VTN 4998) will occur at approved veterinary clinical affiliate sites in the students' region. - During these rotations, students will participate in the day-to-day running of the facility while completing their hands-on essential skills. - Students will report to a DVM/VMD and/or Credentialed Veterinary Technician that is a graduate of an AVMA accredited program within the clinical site, and the program's Clinicals Team. - If a student would like to request the approval of a specific clinical site close to them, the student will need to reach out to the Clinicals Team a minimum of six (6) months before the start of their Clinical Externship.